Best Places to Live in North Carolina

 Regardless of where you choose to live in North Carolina, rest-assured — you can’t make a wrong decision.
 North Carolina is known for its affordability, high quality of life, scenic views, sports, and overall sense of community felt throughout the state.

 Now that you’re sold on moving to North Carolina, here’s 10 Things to Know BEFORE Moving to North Carolina.
-While you're at it you may also want to check out the best places to live in South Carolina.
+While you're at it you may also want to check out the best places to live in South Carolina or the best places to live in Georgia.
+If you're considering a move to Florida we have you covered there too!
 And if you have any questions for us (about any of our specialties, including but not limited to real estate, restaurants breweries) please feel free to contact us!

 Search Our Moving To and Living in Guides For Each Area Below